 Digital payroll solutions in ADP vs. Paychex

-Like most modern payroll solutions, ADP offers electronic payments and paper-free payroll updates.
-ADP also provides a direct-to-debit-card solution called ALINE, where employees can receive their paycheck automatically on a card similar to a credit card.
-This program looks great on paper, but does have a few issues.
+Like most modern payroll solutions, ADP offers direct deposit and paper-free payroll updates.
+ADP also provides a direct-to-debit-card solution called ALINE, where employees can receive their pay automatically on a card similar to a credit card.
+This program looks great on paper but does have a few issues.
 Payments to these cards leave no paper trail, and complaints of lost or missed debits can take a long time to resolve.
-ADP pushes this ALINE program as a good solution for workforces without bank accounts, but this same population is most likely to live paycheck to paycheck, which means a missed paycheck can cause severe hardship.
+ADP pushes this ALINE program as a good solution for workforces without bank accounts, but these same employees are most likely to live paycheck to paycheck, which means a missed payment can cause severe hardship.

 Paychex’s flagship offering is the online payroll service, Paychex Flex.
-Flex gives you access to your entire payroll system online, and includes mobile-ready dashboards and data transfer to outside accounting systems, including QuickBooks and Kashoo.
+Flex gives you access to your entire payroll system online and includes mobile-ready dashboards and data transfer to outside accounting software, including QuickBooks and Kashoo.
 Although they provide limited email and live chat support, Paychex responds to immediate and time-sensitive support requests with 24/7 phone support.
-Paychex Flex gives you the ability to work in future payroll periods for upcoming events, which you won’t find in a lot of other software.
+Paychex Flex Select gives you the ability to work in future payroll periods for upcoming events, which you won’t find in a lot of other software.

 Customer service and data access

-ADP’s multinational size means that smaller businesses may get lost in the shuffle.
-Although the website lists several toll-free numbers and an email service option, requests for customer service often take more than one phone call, and no dedicated customer service is available for small or medium businesses.
-ADP gives standard reporting options to all accounts, but access to your data is limited.
+ADP’s multinational size means that small businesses may get lost in the shuffle.
+Although the website lists several toll-free numbers and an email service option, requests for customer service often take more than one phone call, and no dedicated customer service is available for small businesses.
+ADP gives standard payroll reporting options to all accounts, but access to your data is limited.
 Complex analytics require a request from ADP for a report.

-The Paychex Flex system includes an employee portal, so employees can check on the status of their payments and view past stubs.
+The Paychex Flex Enterprise system includes an employee portal within the software, so employees can check on the status of their payments and view past pay stubs which is especially helpful for remote workers.
 Some users do complain that the busy interface can be confusing, and Paychex doesn’t let you download and print your own checks on-site.
 If some employees need paper checks, they’ll print at the nearest Paychex office (there’s at least one in all 50 states) and deliver to employees via mail.

 Outsourced payroll and HR services

 All that said, small and medium-sized companies that don’t have a dedicated HR professional can use ADP for business process outsourcing.
-This program gives you access to dedicated HR professionals who will guide you through the entire lifecycle of human capital management.
-ADP also partners with professional payroll and HR consultants well-versed in both accounting and HR needs specific to ADP.
+This program gives you access to dedicated HR professionals who will guide you and your employees through the entire lifecycle of human capital management.
+ADP also partners with professional payroll and HR consultants well-versed in both accounting and human resources needs specific to ADP.

 In addition to the basic payroll service, Paychex offers several add-ons.
-Taxpay handles your payroll tax and sales tax.
-Paychex Time organizes and tracks employee clock-ins via a mobile app.
+Taxpay handles your payroll tax and sales tax filing.
+Paychex Time organizes and tracks employee clock-ins via a mobile app, and the Paychex PEO helps improve your benefits administration.
 Other extras include credit card processing, currency conversion for international receipts, and gift cards.

 Making Your Final Decision

-Comparing ADP vs. Paychex can be difficult, because both of these companies offer so many different services.
+Comparing ADP vs. Paychex can be difficult because both of these software companies offer so many different services.
 As you evaluate the two, use your own business needs as a litmus test.
-Large companies that need less support and already have a dedicated payroll professional/HR staff may find that ADP meets their needs.
-Smaller businesses looking for a best-of-breed solution with dedicated support might want to consider Paychex.
+Large companies that need less support and already have a dedicated payroll specialist/HR staff may find that ADP meets their needs.
+Small businesses looking for a best-of-breed solution with dedicated support might want to consider Paychex for easier payroll processing.

 Still having trouble deciding on a payroll solution?
-Our Product Selection Tool will turn your requirements into a short list of vendors that are right for your payroll needs.
+Our Product Selection Tool will turn your requirements into a short list of payroll software vendors that are right for your needs.